Gateway Chemist Vaccination Centre

 4. What information do I need when I arrive at my appointment?

-- Please bring with you, your booking reference, NHS Number, D.O.B, and some form of ID,plus a proof if you belong to clinical risk,social care,unpaid carer and frontline Heathcare worker.(look under the group definitions above)
+- Please bring with you, your booking reference, NHS Number, D.O.B, and it may help to bring some form of photo ID.

 5. What happens if I am late or miss my appointment?